-Requirement Install on multiple EBS volumes To optimize disk performance, create multiple EBS volumes and combine them by using software RAID.
+Requirement Completed?
+(Y/N) • Install the database and SharePlex on Amazon Elastic Block Storage (EBS).
+An EBS volume is persistent storage, whereas the default Amazon storage is non-persistent and data is lost when the instance shuts down.
+EBS volumes also provide better performance.
+Minimum size for a volume is 1GB.
+To optimize disk performance, create multiple EBS volumes and combine them by using software RAID.
 According to benchmarks, the optimal number of EBS volumes is 8.
 Assign Elastic IP addresses Amazon Elastic IP addresses are static, which satisfy SharePlex requirements.
 An Elastic IP must be created and assigned to both the source and target machines that will be used with SharePlex.